2000.10.27

 Okinawa, as Maihyanli or Bieques, there continues to be the environmental

 destruction caused by bombing practices.
-Moreover, there remain pollutions at
+Moreover, there remain pollutions

 the ruins of Philippine military bases.
 The environmental pollutions in